worashf/Reading-List/README.md

 # Reading List
-> Reading list is built with MERN to GraphQL basic skills, and the app manage information for books.
+> Reading list is built with MERN to learn GraphQL basic skills, and the app manage information for books.
 The  app  has features like Add book, author, get books and authors.

 ## Built With